-Google rewards mobile-friendly websites and penalizes those that aren’t fully optimized for mobile in mobile search results.
+Google rewards mobile-friendly websites and penalizes those that aren’t fully optimised for mobile in mobile search results.
 As nearly 60% of searches are now using a mobile device, it’s important not to be exluded from mobile search results.
 You can test if your website is mobile friendly.

 8. Page load time

-In order to improve user’s experience, and to optimize your SEO, spend some time on reducing page load time or ask your web designer to help.
+In order to improve user’s experience, and to optimise your SEO, spend some time on reducing page load time or ask your web designer to help.
 If you are using WordPress there are plugins available that can reduce the size of images and minimize code size.

 9. Secure websites